An introduction to basic leaf shape.

 Bearing in mind that there are more than 250,000 species of flowering plants, there are surprisingly few variations on the basic leaf shape.
 Here I take you through them.

-Many leaves are what are known as simple leaves.
-These are leaves that are not divided to the mid vein, and are attached on their own stalk to the stem.
+Many leaves are what we know as simple leaves.
+These are any leaves that are: not divided to the mid vein, and are attached on their own stalk to the stem.
 Example: nettle, lime tree, mints.
-The leaf below is also known as cordate, or heart shaped.
+The leaf shape below is also known as cordate, or heart shaped.

-Leaves can be compound and pinnate (from the Latin for feather) This is where the leaflets are opposite each other on the leaf, like vetches, the ash tree and elder tree.
+Leaves can be compound and pinnate (from the Latin for feather) This is where leaves are made from a series of leaflets, sitting opposite each other on the leaf.
+The leaves may or may not have a terminal leaflet.
+Examples are found on vetches, the ash tree and elder tree.

 Pinnate leaves can be even or odd.
 The privet bush (Ligustrum species) has even pinnate leaves.
 The ash tree (Fraxinus excelsior) has odd pinnate leaves.

-Some plants in the carrot family have leaf shapes with repeatedly pinnate leaves, and some of these will be very feathery, and have thin leaflets, such as fennel.
+Some plants in the carrot family have leaf shapes with repeatedly pinnate leaves, and in some cases these will be very feathery and have thin leaflets.
+Examples of the feathery leaved plants are dill and fennel.

 Where leaves have opposite lobes, such as on dandelion or oaks, they are known as pinnatifid or pinnately-lobed leaves.